akkana/pytopo/README.rst

 has elevations, ellie can plot them, showing how much you climbed and descended.

-Some of PyTopo's requirements may require a C compiler and Python development headers.

 `PyTopo's source is hosted on Github <https://github.com/akkana/pytopo>`_ if you want the latest and greatest.